rpm -qa | grep -i openssl

 Type the following command to create a CSR with the RSA private key (output will be PEM format):

 When creating a CSR you must follow these conventions.
 Enter the information to be displayed in the certificate.
-The following characters can not be accepted: < > ~ ! @ # $ % ^ * / \ ( ) ?.,&
+The following characters can not be used for the Organization Name or the Organizational Unit: < > ~ ! @ # $ % ^ * / \ ( ) ?.,&

 |Common Name||The fully qualified domain name for your web server.
 This must be an exact match.||If you intend to secure the URL